danmandel/common/README.md

-# common
+# Description
-A package that contains commonly used algorithms and datastructures.
+A package template.